-Your new sod will need to be mowed approximately 1 week after installation.
-When possible, use a walk-behind power mower, preferably of reel type, with the cutting height set at 2-3 inches.
-Do not use a riding mower as it is too heavy and its powered wheels will tear up the new sod.
-After the sod has been established, regular mowing can commence.
-For best results, never cut more than 1/3 of the grass blade per cutting.
-Cut to 1.5-2 inches in height and maintain sharp mowing blades.
+Your new sod can be mowed when it looks like it needs mowing (approximately 1 week after installation).
+When possible, use a walk-behind power mower, with the cutting height set high (3 inches).
+Do not use a riding mower as it is too heavy and its powered wheels can tear up the new sod.
+After the sod has fully rooted (approximately 3 weeks), regular mowing can commence.
+For best results, never cut more than 1/3 of the grass blade per mowing and maintain sharp mower blades.
 Cutting frequency will need to be increased during the faster growing seasons of spring and fall.
 Grass clippings may be left on the lawn to return nutrients to the root zone.

 To ensure that your turf remains healthy, feed your lawn 3-4 times during the growing season.
 A slow-release or controlled-release form of Nitrogen should be used whenever possible, but especially on the spring and fall applications.